ociaw/smolwik/design.md

 Rough Idea:

-Simple wiki-like site with pages that can be edited in the browser. `tinwik` is a very lightweight, personal wiki site to keep personal notes and home-networking documentation.
+Simple wiki-like site with pages that can be edited in the browser. `smolwik` is a very lightweight, personal wiki site to keep personal notes and home-networking documentation.
 The page contents are saved as simple text files, allowing easy backups, export, or even viewing/editing outside of the wiki software.
 Users and authentication are supported, and viewing and editing of pages can be restricted on a page-by-page basis.